nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

     v1.3.0 the default for a group with an empty filter was to fail "closed" and have zero members.

-    As of v1.4.0, this behavior has been inverted to default to include all objects matching the content type, instead of matching no objects as was previously the case.
+    As of v1.4.0, this behavior has been inverted to default to include all objects matching the Content Type, instead of matching no objects as was previously the case.
 This was necessary to implement the progressive layering of child filters similarly to how we use filters to reduce desired objects from basic list view filters.
 This will described in more detail below.

 #### Basic Filtering